BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-04-28-final-project.markdown

 Our analysis shows that extreme weather events, such as thunderstorms and hail, are closely linked to UFO sightings, likely due to visual misinterpretations caused by weather disturbances.
 Additionally, cultural factors and media coverage significantly influence the frequency of sightings, with reports often spiking around major UFO-related events.
 Finally, population density plays a role, with more populated states seeing more sightings.
 Together, these factors suggest that natural, social, and cultural influences all contribute to the reported UFO phenomenon.

 ## So that's it?
-UFO doesn't exists?
+UFOs don't exist?

 On the other hand, the dataset reveals several details that may seem surprising to those with a stereotypical view of UFO sightings.
 As highlighted earlier, the distribution of reports does not center around iconic or conspiracy-linked locations, but rather follows population density, with most sightings occurring in large urban areas.
 This makes sense: where more people are present, there are simply more eyes on the sky—and more chances for unusual events to be noticed and reported.